Jacques Hébert: Clash with Robespierre, arrest, conviction, and execution

-After successfully attacking the Girondins, Hébert in fall of 1793 continued to attack those whom he viewed as too moderate, including Danton, Philippeaux, and Robespierre, among others.
-When Hébert accused Marie-Antoinette during her trial of incest with her son, Robespierre called him a fool ("imbécile") for his outrageous and unsubstantiated innuendos and lies.
+After successfully attacking the Girondins, Hébert in the fall of 1793 continued to attack those whom he viewed as too moderate, including Georges Danton, Pierre Philippeaux, and Maximilien Robespierre, among others.
+When Hébert accused Marie Antoinette during her trial of incest with her son, Robespierre called him a fool (imbécile) for his outrageous and unsubstantiated innuendos and lies.

-The government, with support from the Jacobins, was exasperated and finally decided to strike on the night of 13 March 1794, despite the reluctance of Barère de Vieuzac, Collot d'Herbois and Billaud-Varenne.
+The government was exasperated and, with support from the Jacobins, finally decided to strike against the Hébertists on the night of 13 March 1794, despite the reluctance of Barère de Vieuzac, Collot d'Herbois, and Billaud-Varenne.
 The order was to arrest the leaders of the Hébertists; these included individuals in the War Ministry and others.

-In the Revolutionary Tribunal, Hébert was treated very differently from Danton, more like a thief than a conspirator; his earlier scams were brought to light and criticized.
+In the Revolutionary Tribunal, Hébert was treated very differently from Danton, more like a thief than a conspirator; his earlier frauds were brought to light and criticized.
 He was sentenced to death with his co-defendants on the third day of deliberations.
 Their execution by guillotine took place on 24 March 1794.
 Hébert fainted several times on the way to the guillotine and screamed hysterically when he was placed under the blade.
-Hébert's executioners amused the crowd by adjusting the guillotine so that its blade stopped inches above his neck, and it was only after the fourth time the lever (déclic) was pulled that he was actually beheaded.
+Hébert's executioners reportedly amused the crowd by adjusting the guillotine so that its blade stopped inches above his neck, and it was only after the fourth time the lever (déclic) was pulled that he was actually beheaded.
 His corpse was disposed of in the Madeleine Cemetery.
 His widow was executed twenty days later on 13 April 1794, and her corpse was disposed of in the Errancis Cemetery.

 The importance of Hébert's execution was known by everyone involved in the revolution, including the Jacobins.
-Saint-Just, a prominent Jacobin leader, noted that following his execution, "the revolution is frozen", demonstrating how central Hébert and his followers, the sans-culottes, were to the longevity and success of the revolution.
+Louis Antoine de Saint-Just, a prominent Jacobin leader, noted that following his execution, "the revolution is frozen", demonstrating how central Hébert and his followers, a large portion of sans-culottes, were to the longevity and success of the revolution.